Welcome to filtsai.com! | Home | WAP | | Contact | Register | Login

 click for a larger image

-Take the cream cheese and butter for the frosting out to warm up.
+Take the cream cheese and butter for the frosting out to come to room temperature.

 Preheat the oven to 350 degrees F.

-Grate the carrots is with a food processor (or by hand if you really want to).
+Grate the carrots with a food processor (or by hand).
 Put the grated carrots into a large mixing bowl.

-Add the flour, sugar, baking soda, baking powder, salt and cinnamon to the carrots and mix slowly to distribute the ingredients.
+Add the flour, sugar, baking soda, salt and cinnamon to the carrots and mix slowly to distribute the ingredients.

-While mixing on slow, add the oil, eggs, vanilla, raisins and pineapple.
+While mixing on slow, add the oil, eggs, vanilla and pineapple.

-The batter will end up a little runny but that's ok.
+The batter will be a little runny but that's normal.

 Once everything is mixed, scrape the bowl then add in the nuts and mix until distributed.

-Pour the batter into the lined baking pan.
+Pour the batter into the lined baking pan(s)

 Bake at 350 for 30-40 minutes

 When the cake is done baking, check for done-ness with a toothpick.
-It should remain clean when you remove it.
+It's a very moist cake so make sure it comes out completely clean when you remove it and check a couple spots near the center.
 If not, continue cooking until it is done.

 Remove the cake and allow it to cool at least an hour.

-Once the cake is cool, mix the frosting to loosen it and then spread over the cake or build a layer cake if desired (you'll need a double batch of the frosting for a layer cake though).
+Once the cake is cool, spread over the cake or build a layer cake if desired.

 Sprinkle the remaining pecans on top.